7 Ways To Build More Sexual Confidence

 iStock

 Unfortunately, negativity bias is a real thing.
-If you’ve never heard of it before, it basically means that we’re hard-wired to lean into negativity instead of positive thoughts.
+If you’ve never heard of it before, it means that we’re hard-wired to lean into negativity instead of positive thoughts.
 That’s why, if you ask someone to list five things that they like and then dislike about themselves, they are probably going to start with the “dislikes” first.

 Synonyms for sexy include inviting, seductive, alluring, provoking, and even mature.
 If you’re struggling with seeing yourself in a sexy light, reflect on those words as well.
 Then write 10 “This Makes Me Sexy” items and post them up somewhere where you can refer to them regularly.
-It will start to “rewire” your brain to not look at yourself and think about all of the things that are “wrong” so that you can start feeling good about the things that are very right.

 iStock

-The more you move away from thinking of sex as nothing more than a physical act, the easier it will be to see all of the ways that you can be satisfied and satisfy your partner beyond just giving each other orgasms.
+The more you move away from thinking of sex as nothing more than a physical act, the easier it will be to see all of the ways you can be satisfied and satisfy your partner beyond just giving each other orgasms.

 Do New Things as a Couple